boyac/pyUndefined/Project_undefined/README.md

 - use python 2.7
-- projects of distribution simulations, data processing, analysis, visualization, etc.
+- projects of distribution simulations, data processing, analysis, visualization, games and puzzles etc.